sharmavins23/Scientia/APPLIED SCIENCE/Engineering and Technology/Electrical Engineering/Computer Engineering/Computer Architecture/Pipelining (Computation).md

 ### Execution (EXE)

-This stage contains the 'bread and butter' of a computer, sporting an [[arithmetic logic unit|ALU]] which performs instructions.
+This stage contains the 'bread and butter' of a computer, sporting an [[Arithmetic Logic Unit (ALU)|ALU]] which performs instructions.

 ### Memory Access (MEM)